Angular Integration Guide

 Get Your API Key

-Sign up for IssueCapture and retrieve your widget API key from the dashboard
+Sign up for IssueCapture and grab your widget API key

 - Go to issuecapture.com/signup and create a free account

-- Connect your Jira instance via OAuth
+- Connect your Jira instance via OAuth (about 30 seconds)

-- Angular uses environment.ts for configuration
+Angular uses environment.ts and environment.prod.ts for build-time config

 // src/environments/environment.ts